 Grades for all weekday courses are due from instructors to the Registrar's Office one week after the last day of class.
 Grades for weekend courses are due from instructors to the Registrar's Office three weeks after the last day of class.

 As a general rule, you are expected to attend all classes, with the professor determining the specific regulations for class attendance.
-For weekend courses, you may miss up to one full class day, provided you have received permission from the Director of Lay Degree Programs and the professor and have arranged for additional assignments to make up for lost class time.
+For weekend courses, you may miss up to one full class day, provided you have received permission from the Director of Graduate Theology Programs and the professor and have arranged for additional assignments to make up for lost class time.

 Legitimate reasons for missing class are ministry commitments, health and family emergencies, and inclement weather.
-If weather or emergency results in you missing more than one full class day, the Director of Lay Degree Programs, in consultation with the professor, will determine on a case-by-case basis if and how you may complete the course.
+If weather or emergency results in you missing more than one full class day, the Director of Gradaute Theology Programs, in consultation with the professor, will determine on a case-by-case basis if and how you may complete the course.

 You may petition for exemption from any required course by using forms available from the Office of Theology Administration.
 An exemption does not earn you course credit, but does allow you to take a different course than the normal requirement.